-I find that when making things in different colors, my ideas and feelings on the design often change slightly or even sometimes completely transform.
-That’s why it’s pretty rare that I only make a design in one color!
+I find that when making things in different colors, my ideas and feelings on the design often change slightly or even completely transform.

 Such was the case with this project, a variation on my pattern for the Woodsman’s Wife Ruana.
-I was excited to make the pattern with the Herb Garden colorway because I love the woodsy tones, but when I was finished (which didn’t take long – I forgot how quickly this pattern works up) I felt that it needed a bit more stateliness, something nice and monkishly mysterious.
-I’m so happy with the way that these modifications came out that I’m sharing it here for free!
-You can also visit the Ravelry page for this project where you can find the same instructions in the Notes section.
+I was excited to make the pattern with the Herb Garden colorway because I love the woodsy tones, but when I was finished I felt that it needed a bit more.
+Here’s my notes on how I modified this piece to make a robe-style sweater coat!

 Hedge Witch Ruana Mod

 (You will need one more skein than what the pattern calls for to make this mod)

 The following are the shorthand instructions for seaming up the sides of the Woodsman’s Wife Ruana to close it into a coat.
 After seaming, a few simple rows are added around the holes left open at the top to make shortish 3/4 sleeves – because who needs long sleeves trailing around and getting in your potions?